EndPointCorp/end-point-blog/2024/12/learning-vue-3-composables-by-creating-invoice-generator.md

 ```

-Now, we can use data and methods from `useInvoiceStorage` composable to show the latest invoice number as well as save, update, delete and find invoices.
+Now, we can use data and methods from the `useInvoiceStorage` composable to show the latest invoice number as well as save, update, delete and find invoices.
 The composable `useInvoice` also uses `useInvoiceStorage` to set the current invoice number for the new invoice.
-Whenever a user creates a new invoice, the current invoice number is automatically assigned to the invoice obtained from  `useInvoiceStorage` composable.
+Whenever a user creates a new invoice, the current invoice number is automatically assigned to the invoice obtained from the  `useInvoiceStorage` composable.

-Moreover, `useInvoice` composable is updated to support the new invoice as well as edit invoice feature.
-The support of editing invoice is achieved by passing `invoiceId` to `useInvoice` composable, the `invoiceId` is then checked in the storage retuend by `useInvoiceStorage`, if the invoice exist, the `useInvoice` composable returns the correct invoice data from storage.
+Moreover, the `useInvoice` composable is updated to support the new invoice as well as edit invoice feature.
+The support of editing an invoice is achieved by passing `invoiceId` to the `useInvoice` composable, the `invoiceId` is then checked in the storage returned by `useInvoiceStorage`, if the invoice exists, the `useInvoice` composable returns the correct invoice data from storage.

 The following code checks for the invoice in the storage.
 ```typescript